404Wolf/AutoCovid/README.md

 Note: you should not need to modify `main.py` to get the bot working.

 To use, simply run `main.py` by typing `python main.py` into your console, from the same directory the file is in.
+If `python main.py` does not work, try `python3 main.py` or `py main.py`.
+If it still won't boot, ensure python is installed.
+You can download python [here](https://www.python.org).

-By using you agree to the [license](https://github.com/bread/autoCovid/blob/main/LICENSE)
+By using you agree to the [license](https://github.com/bread/autoCovid/blob/main/LICENSE).

+If you have questions, my discord and email can be found at [www.techy.cc](https://www.techy.cc)